snsolomar/Text-to-speech-accessibility/README.md

 - Adjustable speech rate and pitch, allowing for personalized voice output.
 - Multilingual support with 22 languages, encouraging accessibility for users worldwide.

-Start your journey with the Text-to-Speech application today and explore a world of customizable and inclusive speech synthesis!

 ## Deployment 🚀
 Setting up is a breeze!
 Simply open the HTML file in your browser and the application is ready for use.